-- All suppliers of products making non-GMO claims for soy, corn, canola, sugar (from sugar beets), cotton seed oil, Hawaiian papaya or zucchini/yellow crookneck squash are required to supply organic certification, Non-GMO Project verification or complete our sourcing affidavit ensuring these ingredients are non-GMO.
+- All suppliers of products containing soy, corn, canola, sugar (from sugar beets), cotton seed oil, Hawaiian papaya or zucchini/yellow crookneck squash are required to supply organic certification or Non-GMO Project verification.

 - All suppliers of chocolate candy confections and baking cocoa are required to complete our agreement for ethically sourced cacao.
 PCC only carries products from vendors who provide assurance that child slave labor is prohibited and follow International Labor Organization (ILO) Fundamental Conventions on child slave labor.

-- All suppliers of coffee are required to complete our affidavit for ethically sourced coffee beans.
+- All suppliers of coffee are required to complete our agreement for ethically sourced coffee beans.
 PCC only carries certified organic and ethically sourced coffee products.